+Iceland An apprentice at the start gets about 2.200 EUR pr. month.
+When he finishes the Journeymans exam he gets about 3.000 EUR pr.
+Month.
+An average painter gets about 4.000 EUR pr. month.

-Norway Slovakia about 4.000 EUR pr. month Vague level around 43000€ In Slovakia, painters work n per year (2018) Ionth.
-An average painter gets
+Norway Vague level around 43000€ per year (2018)

-Slovakia Vague level around 43000€ In Slovakia, painters work n e per year (2018)

-Slovakia In Slovakia, painters work n . , , ,

-• • Hallily as sen-embloyed

-Clavania tria). s those in Germany or Aus-
+Slovakia In Slovakia, painters work mainly as self-employed persons and there is no official wage level table or collective agreements (known as those in Germany or Austria).

 Slovenia In Slovenia the Government has with Decree of craft activities ^[i] determined the list of craft activities referred to in the preceding paragraph and determines the conditions for appropriate professional qualification for performing these activities.
 Unfortunately Painting craft is not a part of this decree.
 So anybody can start a painting business or become a professional painter.
 But before you start a painting business you have to get a Craft license at a Chamber of Craft and Small Business of Slovenia.
 When performing a Painting craft Collective agreement for the construction industry ^[ii] is obligatory to respect.
 The minimum wage for a painter is around EUR 800 net, but it is necessary to take into account that in accordance with the collective agreement it is also necessary to pay various allowances. [ii] Decree of craft activities (Uredba o obrtnih dejavnostih) - Uradni list RS, št.
-63/13. [iii] Collective agreement for the construction industry (Kolektivna pogodba grad-

-United Kingdom benih dejavnosti - Uradni list RS, št.
-101/15, 80/17, 5/19 in 81/19) The Construction Industry Joint Council (CIJC) Working Rule Agreement is the
+63/13. [iii] Collective agreement for the construction industry (Kolektivna pogodba gradbenih dejavnosti - Uradni list RS, št.
+101/15, 80/17, 5/19 in 81/19)

-https://builduk.org/wp-conte All the Painting Contractor respondents apply these rates, which with effect from
+largest such agreement in the UK construction industry and covers more than 500,000 workers. https://builduk.org/wp-content/uploads/2018/06/Working-Rule-Agreement-CIJC-May-2018.pdf All the Painting Contractor respondents apply these rates, which with effect from Monday 24 June 2019 are:

+Docio nov
-Basic pay Weekly rate of pay for

-Year of Apprenticeship (pence per hour) Apprentice (based on 39 hours)
+Year of Apprenticeship Year of Apprenticeship Basic pay Weekly rate of pay for Apprentice (based on 39 hours)

 Year 1 570 £222.30

 Year 2 680 £265.20

 Year 3 without NVQ Level 2 793 £309.27

 Year 3 with NVQ Level 2 1015 £395.86

 Year 3 with NVQ Level 3 1267 £494.13

 Classification Basic pay (pence per hour) Weekly rate of pay

 General Operative 953 £371.67

 Skill Rate 4 1027 £400.53

 Skill Rate 3 1087 £423.93

 Skill Rate 2 1162 £453.18

-Skill Rate 2 Skill Rate 1 1162 1206 £453.18 £470.34
+Skill Rate 1 1206 £470.34

+Skill Rate 1 £470.34